Eileenzyf/ISO-App-Prediction/README.1.md

-├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │   ├── flask_config.py               <- Configurations that link the flask app to local database or RDS │   ├── model_config.yml
+├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │   ├── flask_config.py               <- Configurations that link the flask app to local database or RDS │   ├── model_config.yml              <- YAML file that contains the pipline of the entire model │
+├── data                              <- Folder that contains data used or generated.
+Only the external/ and sample/ subdirectories are tracked by git. development and testing, will be synced with git
 │
-├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── archive/                      <- Place to put archive data is no longer usabled.
-Not synced with git.
-│   ├── external/                     <- External data sources, will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
 ├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
 │